 NCAA Women Coaches Academy

-The NCAA Women Coaches Academy (WCA), hosted in partnership between WeCOACH and the NCAA, is a 4-day educational training available to NCAA coaches of all experience levels.
-The WCA is designed for women coaches who are ready and willing to increase their individual effectiveness by learning advanced skills and strategies that directly affect their personal and team success.
-Participants will focus on non-sport specific concepts in an environment that fosters inclusion across the sports community.
+The NCAA Women Coaches Academy (WCA), hosted in partnership between WeCOACH and the NCAA, is a multi-day growth & development program available to collegiate women coaches in all sports, collegiate levels (two-year & four-year colleges, NAIA, NCAA, etc.), and years experience.
+WCA is designed for women coaches who are ready to elevate their holistic coaching effectiveness by learning advanced leadership skills and strategies that directly affect their personal and team success.
+Participants focus on non-sport specific concepts in an environment that fosters inclusion across the sports community.
+This year’s NCAA Women Coaches Academy will take place May 22-24, 2023 in Denver, CO and we are celebrating our 20th anniversary of WCA!
+Since the first WCA session in 2003, 51 Academies have taken place, producing more than 2,130 graduates.
+An active WeCOACH Membership is required to apply and participate.

 Cost to Attend the NCAA WCA

-- Each coach is responsible for roundtrip travel to/from Denver, including ground transportation to/from the hotel.
+- $650 Academy tuition and each participant is responsible for round-trip travel to/from Denver, including ground transportation to/from the hotel.
 Once on-site, no vehicle is needed.
 All sessions are held on-site.

 What Coaches Are Saying About Attending the NCAA WCA